santosh-hpe/hpe-dev-portal/content/blog/guide-to-deploy-and-configure-open-webui-on-hpe-private-cloud-ai.md

 authorimage: /img/Avatar1.svg
 disable: false
 ---
+Every enterprise is getting into AI, to explore the possibilities of enhancing their current workstreams and also explore new use-cases.
+One of the vital use-case is evaluating and choosing the right LLMs that suits the enterprise requirements.
 [Open WebUI ](https://openwebui.com/)is a popular and user-friendly, self hosted AI platform designed to operate entirely offline.
-It supports various LLM runners like Ollama and OpenAI-compatible APIs.
+It has a Web-based interface that allows users to interact with AI models, such as Large Language models (LLMs).
+It simplifies working with AI by providing a graphical user interface (GUI) instead of relying on command-line tools.

-This blog post provides a step-by-step guide on how to deploy and configure Open Webui in HPE Greenlake Private Cloud AI.
-The simplicity of using built-in models and importing popular models is demonstrated here.
+This blog post provides a step-by-step guide on how to deploy and configure Open WebUI on HPE Greenlake Private Cloud AI.
+The simplicity of using built-in models and importing popular models are demonstrated here.

 # Overview